 As that ends this tour I find another that ends nearby.
 Lonely Planet calls it "Going, going, green."
 So I do it backwards.
 I pass the Statens Museum for Kunst (The Royal Museum of Art).
 Then I go into the Botanical Gardens.
 I wander around, but it is past 3:30 and I can't get into the Palm House.
 Then back to Kongens Have.
 It then takes me through Nyboder, a collection of 17th century buildings that once housed 2200 naval personnel.
 It is now mostly public housing.
 Then into the Kastellet, a citadel built in the 1660's.
 Then I reach The Little Mermaid.
 There are mobs of tourists around it.
 Buses are coming and going.
 And all the canal tour boats are pulling up alongside.
 Then I head to the Gefion Fountain and St. Alban's Church.
 This is an Anglican-Episcopalian Church, and it is the first church I've seen here with the pulpit up front and down low.
 In all the others it was in the middle and high up.
 Half the people wouldn't be able to see the minister giving the sermon.
 Then I go past the Frihedsmuseet (Museum of Danish Resistance), now closed as it was past 4:00 (now 5:00).
 Then at Churchillparken I'm at the walking tour start.

 I look for another walking tour.
 I walk a kilometer to the start of "Waterside Wander."
 It starts with a walk up and down Nyhavn, which I skipped, as I already walked down it.
 I walk under the footbridge on Tordenskjoldsgade.
 Then I go over the bridge to reach Christianshavn.
 I find lovely renovated warehouses which are now housing.
 Along with canals filled with boats.
 I pass Vor Frelsers Kirke, which has a 95m-high spire one can climb.
 I will come back tomorrow.
 It is one of the three things I plan to climb.
 Then I pass Lille Mølle, a museum closed for the day.
-Next to it are many people enjoying a drink at Bastionen & Løven.
+Next to it are many people enjoying a drink at Bastionen & Løven [now closed].
 Then I make my way through the island's battlements to reach the Langeboro Bridge.